jaume27/ConwaysGameOfLife/README.md

 | i<sub>k</sub>   | j<sub>1</sub> |

-> You can also copy the values directly in the terminal.
-Although it is easier to create a file as it is said
+> You can also copy the values ​​directly to the terminal.
+Although it's easier to create a file as called and then redirect the input file as explained in the first point

-## General information
+## 3. General information

 The refresh rate of the program is 50 ms. To change it:
 ```C++